kmac/mpdscripts/README.md

 gmusic-fetch-playlist.py
 ========================

-A python script which retrieves .m3u playlists via GMusicProxy (https://github.com/diraimondo/gmusicproxy), optionally loading the playlist into the current MPD playlist.
+A python script for Google Play Music which retrieves .m3u playlists via GMusicProxy (https://github.com/diraimondo/gmusicproxy), optionally loading the playlist into the current MPD playlist.

 This script is basically just a helper for GMusicProxy.

 From the help:
 ```
-This script fetches playlists using GMusicProxy (https://github.com/diraimondo/gmusicproxy)
+A python script for Google Play Music which retrieves .m3u playlists via GMusicProxy
+(https://github.com/diraimondo/gmusicproxy), optionally loading the playlist into
-and optionally adds to current MPD playlist.
+the current MPD playlist.

 Usage
 -----